Special routes of U.S. Route 66

-There have been 22 special routes of U.S. Route 66.
+There have been 22 special routes of U.S. Route 66 (US 66).
+These special routes included alternate routes, business loops and bypass routes in four states along the route of the former US 66.

 California

 Los Angeles alternate route

-Alternate U.S. Route 66 was a designation to preserve the next-to-last routing of U.S. 66 from Pasadena, California to Los Angeles, California, when the signage for U.S. 66 was transferred to the Arroyo Seco Parkway (also known as the Pasadena Freeway, which alignment lasted from 1938 to 1964, when Alternate U.S. 66 was eliminated as well as Historic Arroyo Seco Parkway into SR 11, and became SR 110 in 1981.
+Alternate U.S. Route 66 was a designation to preserve the next-to-last routing of US 66 from Pasadena to Los Angeles, California, when the signage for US 66 was transferred to the Arroyo Seco Parkway (also known as the Pasadena Freeway, which alignment lasted from 1938 to 1964, when Alternate US 66 was eliminated as well as Historic Arroyo Seco Parkway into SR 11, and became SR 110 in 1981.

 The routing from Pasadena to Los Angeles was west on Colorado Boulevard and then south on Figueroa Street.
 The end of the Pasadena Freeway then blended into Figueroa Street, and the alternate route rejoined its parent route.
 The routing along Figueroa Street and the portion along Colorado Boulevard between Linda Vista Avenue and Figueroa Street also bore the designation of State Route 11.